theosanderson/flowalign/README.md

 # FlowAlign

-FlowAlign is an experimental package to simplify realignment to a reference for viral sequences, using only Python packages.
+FlowAlign is a package to simplify realignment to a reference for viral sequences, using only Python packages.

 ## Installation